bkleinen/bkleinen.github.io/classes/ws2020/info3/labs/lab-06-express-1.md

 ## Step 3: Add routes for your views

-In the example the list (index) should be accessible via a get request to /todos, and the show should be accessible via a get request to /todo/<id> e.g. /todo/4711.
+In the example the list (index) should be accessible via a get request (see also: [HTTP Methods]) to /todos, and the show should be accessible via a get request to /todo/<id> e.g. /todo/4711.

 See the [second example app](https://github.com/htw-imi-info3/express-app02/commits/master) for reference.